hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 Interpretation
 ++++++++++++++

 The results show column-wise wich shifts appear in your dataset.
-First the reports of your numerical columns are shown, after that the reports of your categorical columns.
+First, the reports of all shifted numerical columns are shown, after that follow the reports of all shifted categorical columns.

 Numerical
 ~~~~~~~~~

-In the example, below the heading 'numerical columns', you see that the column with the name 'payment' is detected
+In the example, below the headline 'numerical columns', you see that the column with the name 'amount' is detected
 as shifted.
-Below the columnname, you can see that two numerical metrics detected a shift, *mean* and *std*
+Below the column name, you can see that two numerical metrics detected a shift, *mean* and *std*
 (standard deviation).

-*Diff* describes the relative value-distance of the metrics that are calculated on your two datasets.
-If the Diff
+*Relative Diff* describes the relative value-distance of the metrics that are calculated on your two datasets, so the
+relative difference between the value of dataset1 minus the value of the dataset2.
+If this Relative Diff
 exceeds a metric-specific threshold, the dataset differ that much, that the check calls shift on this column.

-In this case, the mean-value of 'payment' could be 1000.0 in your first, but 706.0 in your second dataset.
-This difference is
+In this case, the mean-value of 'amount' is 1000.0 in your first and 706.0 in the second dataset.
+This
-results in an difference of -294 and an relative difference of -29.4%.
+results in a difference of -294 and an relative difference of -29.4%.
 The threshold set here is 20% which is exceeded
-by the absolute value of -29.4%.
+by the absolute amount of -29.4%.
 All thresholds are customizable through the API of the
 :class:`~Morpheus.checks.dq_metrics_check.DQMetricsCheck`.
-All the metrics are listed in the section
+The used metrics are listed in the section
 :ref:`dq_metrics_check_parameters`.

 Categorical